Chad-Ballay/CTF-writeups/picoCTF2019/numbers.md

 PICOCTF{THENUMBERSMASON}
 ```

-This one stumped me due to bouncing around the case.
+This one stumped me for a bit due to bouncing around the case.
 I overthought it.